John VII, Count of Nassau-Siegen: Military career

-Contributing to his father’s military reform
+Contributing to his father's military reform

 John experienced his first military campaign under Count Palatine John Casimir in 1583, for which troops were assembled in the area of Siegen.
 At that time, John became acquainted with the practice of mercenary armies, whose disadvantages his father had described in numerous conversations.

 From 1584 onwards, John was engaged in reinforcing the fortifications of Nassau Castle and Dillenburg Castle.
-During the military reform of John ‘the Elder’, especially his introduction of general conscription, John ‘the Middle’ ensured better training.
+During the military reform of John the Elder, especially his introduction of general conscription, John the Middle ensured better training.
 Realising that conscripted subjects should not be led helplessly to the slaughter, he ensured that the men were properly trained.
 He ordered standardised rifles of the same caliber for them, so that one could help the other with bullets.
 And he created uniform clothing, clearly aware that the men would feel like soldiers in that uniform.
 Uniforms and standardised armaments were something entirely new for that time.
 The Siegerländer Landesausschluß wore a brown hat with a feather and a blue lining, a yellow leather or linen gambeson, a red overcoat with a blue lining and a white collar.
 Trousers and socks were blue.
-This uniform corresponded with the costume which had already been acquired in 1481/82 in the Netherlands for the men of the Siegen marksmen’s guild.
+This uniform corresponded with the costume which had already been acquired in 1481/82 in the Netherlands for the men of the Siegen marksmen's guild.

 For weapons training, John invented the foot drill.
 The men were favourably inclined towards this measure, because they saw for themselves how they could gain a huge amount of time by continuous practice in handling weapons and thus had a great advantage over their opponents.
-In Nassau, and especially in the Siegerland where it was introduced first, there was never any protest against the general conscription, because the population considered the Counts’ struggle for the freedom of the Netherlands as their own.
+In Nassau, and especially in the Siegerland where it was introduced first, there was never any protest against the general conscription, because the population considered the Counts' struggle for the freedom of the Netherlands as their own.
 They shared with the territorial lord the biblically founded conviction of the right of this Dutch Revolt against the rape of body and soul.

 In the Dutch States Army

 Relatively late, in 1592, John entered the Dutch Revolt.
 There he participated in the sieges of Steenwijk and Coevorden.
 With Prince Maurice, he was more like a brother than as a cousin, because they had spent their youth together in Dillenburg and Siegen.
-When John showed him and his brother William Louis his notes containing his thoughts on military training, it was ‘nun wol im anfang ein solches veracht und für Superfluum gehalten’ (‘despised in the beginning and thought to be superfluous’).
-But soon Maurice had to realise that the Ausschußmänner from the county of Nassau-Siegen and the equally educated peasants from the Westerwald were better than the Dutch soldiers.
-Immediately, John’s approach was introduced into all garrisons of the United Provinces.
+When John showed him and his brother William Louis his notes containing his thoughts on military training, it was "nun wol im anfang ein solches veracht und für Superfluum gehalten" ("despised in the beginning and thought to be superfluous").
+But soon Maurice had to realise that the Ausschußmänner from the county of Nassau-Siegen and the equally trained peasants from the Westerwald were better than the Dutch soldiers.
+Immediately, John's approach was introduced into all garrisons of the United Provinces.
 A new type of mortar invented by John, together with the corresponding incendiary bullets, both of which he had made cast in Siegen, was tested at the Siege of Groenlo in 1597 and had a devastating effect.